 Parking: There is no parking directly in front of the castle.
 Roadside parking is available on Broad Street, a three minute walk from the site.

 Plan a Great Day Out

-Extend your day out with a visit to the ruins of Bayham Old Abbey, set in a landscaped garden designed by Humphrey Repton.
+Extend your day out with a visit to the ruins of Bayham Old Abbey, set in a landscaped garden designed by Humphry Repton.
 Relax with a picnic and browse in the abbey shop.